xpmatteo/tddforandroid/manuscript/010-unit-converter.md

     junit.framework.AssertionFailedError:
     expected:<50.00 F = 10.00 C> but was:<Result goes here>

-We also observe that Android Studio colors the tests differently, to tell us that the tests produce failures, not errors.
+We also observe that Android Studio colors the exclamation point differently (yellow for failures and red for errors), to tell us that the tests produce failures, not errors.

 ![Now the ATs produce failures as expected](images/unitdoctor-at-failing-for-the-right-reason.png)